CBP Increasing First Sale Rule Enforcement

 Importers are being advised to review transactions taking advantage of the first sale rule to ensure they are consistent with U.S. Customs and Border Protection’s requirements.
 CBP is scrutinizing imports using this valuation methodology more closely as part of a broader increase in enforcement efforts.

-(Click here to register for Sandler, Travis & Rosenberg’s Jan.
-25 webinar on using the first sale rule effectively.)
+(Click here to for Sandler, Travis & Rosenberg’s on demand webinar on using the first sale rule effectively.)